Using foreign data sources¶

-In real projects many times data from different sources has to be ordered.
-One target of Extbase is to normalize the access to this data sources and to abstract it from the concrete technical solution.
+In real projects, many times, data from different sources have to be ordered.
+One target of Extbase is to normalize the access to these data sources and to abstract it from the concrete technical solution.
 These “foreign” data sources could be tables from the same TYPO3 database or a web service.

 Extbase building-up strongly of the rule “Convention over Configuration” (see also the appendix A for this).

 Foreign database tables rarely correspond with the conventions of Extbase.
-Therefore the assignment
+Therefore, the class assignment

-of the class to a given table as well as the assignment of field names to property names of the classes
+to a given table and the assignment of field names to property names of the classes

 must be configured via PHP.
 This assignment is also called mapping.
 The following configuration

 enables the storage of the object data of a class

 tt_address, which is available in most TYPO3 installations.

 <?php declare(strict_types = 1); return [ \MyVendor\MyExtension\Domain\Model\Person::class => [ 'tableName' => 'tt_address', 'recordType' => \MyVendor\MyExtension\Domain\Model\Person::class, 'properties' => [ 'dateOfBirth' => [ 'fieldName' => 'birthday', ], 'thoroughfare' => [ 'fieldName' => 'street', ], ], ], ];